 Internet Download Manager, or IDM, is one of the most popular download managers out there.
 It has some really cool features like download speed acceleration, download resume, scheduled downloading, video grabber, browser integration, and much more.
 Sadly, IDM is only available for Windows.
-Plus, the software is available for a 30-day trial, beyond which you’d have to buy a license that starts at $11.95/year.
+Plus, the software is available for a 30-day trial, beyond which you’d have to buy a license that comes at $24.95.
 So, if you are looking for an IDM alternative that is free or that can work on other operating systems as well, this article has got you covered.
-So without further ado, here is a list of the top 8 free IDM alternatives that you can try:
+So without further ado, here is a list of the top 10 free IDM alternatives that you can try.

 Apart from its similarities with IDM, JDownloader can also solve some CAPTCHAs by itself.
 Whenever you come across a site that requires you to solve a CAPTCHA before presenting you with the download link, JDownloader would automatically solve it and start the download straight away.
 You can download JDownloader not only on Windows, but also on Linux, Mac, or any other Java-based OS.